CraftAcademyLabs/coach-guides/miscellaneous/assessments/week_7_assessment.md

 ## Instructions

+“Today we want to assess your ability to read documentation, research and make use of gems and use third party services.
+We want you to use of a gem called “twitter”  and use it to access the TwitterAPI in order to get the 5 last tweets from CraftAcademy (@@CraftAcademySE) or Thomas (@ThomasOchman).

-“As you work on this exercise, please 'think aloud.'
+As you work on this exercise, please 'think aloud.'
 That means verbally describing your mental process as it develops, including the doubts and questions you have, the solution strategies you consider, and the reasons that justify your decisions.”

+### Resources
+* The twitter gem can be found on [https://github.com/sferik/twitter](https://github.com/sferik/twitter)
+* The user name you want to search for is @heyamberwilkie
+* you need to register an application with Twitter here: [https://apps.twitter.com/](https://apps.twitter.com/)
+* If you are facing a choice what method to use you should go with the “REST Client” (you’ll understand when you’ve read the gem documentation)

-### Think Aloud Clarification
+## Think Aloud Clarification
 The 'Think-aloud' protocol involve the participant thinking aloud as he are performing a set of specified tasks or working on an excercise.
 The participant are asked to say whatever comes into his mind as he complete the task.
 This might include what he is looking at, thinking, doing, and feeling.
 This gives the coach valuable insight into the participant's cognitive processes (rather than only their final product), to make thought processes as explicit as possible during task performance.
 Sessions should be recorded so that coaches can go back and refer to what participants did and how they reacted.

-Today we want to assess your ability to read documentation, research and make use of gems and use third party services.
-We want you to use of a gem called “twitter”  and use it to access the TwitterAPI in order to get the 5 last tweets from Amber.

-### Resources

-* The twitter gem can be found on [https://github.com/sferik/twitter](https://github.com/sferik/twitter)
-* The user name you want to search for is @heyamberwilkie
-* you need to register an application with Twitter here: [https://apps.twitter.com/](https://apps.twitter.com/)
-* If you are facing a choice what method to use you should go with the “REST Client” (you’ll understand when you’ve read the gem documentation)

 ## Coach guide